walterfreeman/ast101/index.md

 ### Upcoming assignments:

 * Homework 1 is included as the back page of the <a href="tutorials/celestial-sphere/celestial-sphere.pdf">exercise on the celestial sphere</a>.
-It is due Thursday, September 8, when we will have a brief quiz in class.
+It is due Thursday, September 8; the quiz is postponed to September 13.
-* Lab 1 is next week.
+* Lab 1 is this week!
+People with Monday labs will go to class next Monday.

 ### Current lecture slides:

-<a href="slides/lecture2/lecture2-2022.pdf">The celestial sphere: apparent motion of the sky each day</a>
+<a href="slides/lecture3/lecture3.pdf">Apparent motion of the sky each day, II</a>